olov/ng-annotate/README.md

 Use the `--single_quotes` option to output `'$scope'` instead of `"$scope"`.

-See description of the `--regexp` options further down.
+Use the `--regexp` option in case you want to restrict matching further (rarely used).
+See description further down.

 ng-annotate is written in ES6 constlet style and uses [defs.js](https://github.com/olov/defs) to transpile to ES5.
 Build instructions in [BUILD.md](BUILD.md).